ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 mc_pos_control auto: use current velocity if smaller than velocity setpoint when slowing down
-message: mc_pos_control auto: use current velocity if smaller than velocity setpoint when slowing down
 ### Antipattern Category

 ### Keyword